-- First downloading a suitable map clip art file from Microsoft Office.com website
+- First, download a suitable map clip art file from Microsoft Office.com website

-- Then inserting it within a slide in PowerPoint
+- Then, insert the map within a slide in PowerPoint

-- Finally, using PowerPoint's ungroup tools to break it apart into selectable shapes that denote individual states
+- Finally, use PowerPoint's ungroup tools to break it apart into selectable shapes that denote individual states

 If you want to know how you can do it yourself, follow these steps to get started:

 - Launch the Microsoft Office site in your browser, as shown in Figure 1 below.